zhuochun/local-notification/README.md

 # Local Notification Plugin for PhoneGap 2.x.x

-Tested on `PhoneGap 2.8.0`
+Tested on `PhoneGap 2.6.0, 2.7.0, 2.8.1`

 Originally forked from https://github.com/phonegap/phonegap-plugins/tree/master/Android/LocalNotification

-You need to have `Android Support Library`, as it provides the best notification support for a wide range of platforms:
+You have to have `Android Support Library`, as it provides the best notification support for a wide range of platforms:

 - Right click on your project, select `Android Tools`, choose `Add Support Library` (on Eclipse).